Skip to main content

 In simpler terms: instead of designing the final teeth based on the existing teeth alone, we design the final teeth based on how they will look in your face.
 Tooth length, lip support, smile width, midline, the way the smile frames your features — all of it is part of the design from the very beginning.

-For esthetic and full-mouth cases, the same principle applies — we design with the face in view, not in isolation from it.
+For esthetic and full-mouth cases, the same principle applies.
+We design with the face in view, not in isolation from it.

 In-house digital dental lab